Best Free Checking Accounts of 2018

-Free checking accounts are most commonly found at online-only banks.
-Most brick-and-mortar banks will charge a monthly fee of around $12 on their standard checking accounts, and although that charge can typically be avoided by meeting certain conditions, it's rare to find a brick-and-mortar checking account with no monthly fee at all.
-We've compiled a list of the most effective free checking options.
+These days, free checking accounts are usually found at online-only banks.
+Most brick-and-mortar banks charge account maintenance fees which can only be avoided by meeting a minimum monthly deposit.
+It's rare to find a brick-and-mortar checking account with no monthly fee at all—so we've compiled a list of the most effective free checking options.

 Best Free Checking with Interest

 A surprising number of free checking options can earn interest on your balance.
 While interest-bearing checking accounts at brick-and-mortar banks tend to require more monthly fees and higher minimum balances, we found several strong online-only options for people seeking to maximize their deposit interest.